-Spare yourself a trip to the grocery store and learn to how to make bread flour at home!
-Why waste precious space when you can make everything you need from good old fashioned all-purpose flour?
+Spare yourself a trip to the grocery store and learn how to make bread flour at home!
+Why waste precious space when you can make everything you need from good old-fashioned all-purpose flour?

 While I love baking, I have a relatively small kitchen that’s severely lacking in storage space.
 I have to be very strategic about my purchases.